-When I talk with most marketers today about how they generate leads and fill the top of their sales funnel, most say outbound marketing.
+When I talk with most marketers about how they generate leads and fill the top of their sales funnel, most say outbound marketing.

-What is outbound marketing?
+What is Outbound Marketing?

-Outbound marketing included trade shows, seminar series, email blasts to purchased lists, internal cold calling, outsourced telemarketing, and advertising.
-I call these methods "outbound marketing" because marketers push his or her message out far and wide hoping that it resonates with that needle in the haystack.
+From email blasts to outsourced telemarketing, I call these methods "outbound marketing" because marketers push their messages out far and wide hoping that it resonates with that needle in the haystack.

-Second, the cost of coordination around learning about something new or shopping for something new using the internet (search engines, blogs, and social media) is now much lower than going to a seminar at the Marriott or flying to a trade show in Las Vegas.
+Second, the cost of learning something new or shopping online using search engines, blogs, and social media is now much lower than going to a seminar at the Marriott or flying to a trade show in Las Vegas.

 The elephants used to be in the jungle in the '80s and '90s when they learned their trade, but they don't seem to be there anymore.
 They have all migrated to the watering holes on the savannah – the internet in our case.

 So, rather than continuing to hunt in the jungle, I recommend setting up shop at the watering hole or turning your website into its own watering hole.

 Rather than doing outbound marketing to the masses of people who are trying to block you out, I advocate forinbound marketing, where you help yourself be visible to people already interested in your industry.